Liliane, Bi-Dyke

-Liliane, Bi-Dyke or Liliane is a semi-autobiographical webcomic written by Leanne Franson that ran from 1999-2004.
+Liliane, Bi-Dyke or Liliane is a semi-autobiographical webcomic written by Leanne Franson that ran from 1999 to 2004.
 It covers Franson's personal experiences in her day-to-day life as a bisexual woman.
-The series addresses themes of sexual orientation, polyamory,and motherhood.
-The comic was published online as a webcomic, as physical zines through Franson's website, and as 3 anthology books.
+The series addresses themes of sexual orientation, polyamory, and motherhood.
+The comic was published online as a webcomic, as physical zines through Franson's website, and as three anthology books.

 Background

 Franson cites her inspiration for giving her the confidence in creating the series as Alison Bechdel who called Franson a genius after looking through her sketchbook.
 She states that her style was influenced by that of Ben Wicks and Lynne Johnston.
 The comic is drawn in a simple cartoonish black and white style.
 The series used to be referred to as Liliane instead of Liliane, Bi-Dyke.
 It is unclear when exactly this name change occurred.

 Anthologies

-The comic has been published in 3 anthology books Teaching Through Trauma (1999), Assume Nothing: Evolution of a Bi-Dyke (2000), and Don't Be A Crotte (2004).
-Each anthology compiles a set of issues of Liliane, Bi-Dyke that covers a different part of Liliane/Leanne's life.
+The comic has been published in three anthologies: Teaching Through Trauma (1999), Assume Nothing: Evolution of a Bi-Dyke (2000), and Don't Be A Crotte (2004).
+Each anthology compiles a set of issues of Liliane, Bi-Dyke that covers a different part of Liliane / Leanne's life.